cristoslc/fmp_markdownEditor/README.md

 # fmp_markdownEditor

-This is a FileMaker module (http://modularfilemaker.org) demonstrating how one can use a combination of Web Viewers and FileMaker 13-native controls to implement markdown text syntax in your FileMaker Pro solution.
+This is a FileMaker module (http://www.modularfilemaker.org/module/markdown-editor/) demonstrating how one can use FileMaker 13-native controls and the PageDown.js library to implement markdown text syntax in your FileMaker Pro solution.